*The manual will be periodically updated if needed.

 ◆ Product name: Eureka Slim Titanium Dip Pen Nib

-◆ Material: Titanium alloy grade23 (Germany)
+◆ Material:

 ◆ Initially the nib may feel slightly scratchy.
 This is because the nib isn't polished too smoothly during the production process.
 According to Eureka's research, too much polishing can lead to ink skipping.
 As you use the pen, the scratchiness will decrease.
 Everytime you pick up the pen to use it, the rotation angle will be random.
 So the nib will wear evenly.
-However, if you are using it on prolonged periods (wearing down just one spot), please change the rotation occasionally.
+However, if you are using it on prolonged periods (wearing down just one spot), please change the angle occasionally.

 ◆ Example Photos

-◆ How to use the dip pen nib (+ some tricks) : to be updated
+◆ How to use the dip pen nib (+ some tricks) :

 ◆ Ink type recommendations: to be updated